Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 None

+## Patch Release 5.23
+A patch was released on August 23, 2024, with the following fixs.

+### Bug Fixes

+- **Imaging Context Menu**: A bug in the display of context menu tools was fixed.
+The user can now see the options checked in settings, according to his preference, as expected.

 ---

 Thank you for being a valued user of Efferent.
 We hope these updates enhance your experience.
 For any questions or feedback, please contact our support team at support@efferenthealth.com .